DaHaCoder/danialhagemann.de/index.md

 permalink: /
 ---

-I am Danial.
+Hi, I am Danial! 👋 \
 This is my personal website.
-It is still under construction and will be finalized soon.\
+It is still under construction and will be finalized soon. 💻🛠️\
 I am interested in ...
 * Physics ⚛️
     * Astrophysics and Cosmology 🪐🔭